rust-lang/const-eval/promotion.md

 same as copying the `const` initializer everywhere the constant is used; we need the same property when promoting expressions.
 But we need more.

+Note that there is no point in doing dynamic checks here.
+The entire point of the promotion restrictions is to avoid failing compilation for code that would have been fine without promotion.
+The best a dynamic check could do is tell us after the fact that we should not have promoted something, but then it is already too late -- and the dynamic checks for that are exactly the ones we are already doing for constants and statics.

 ### Panics

 Promotion is not allowed to throw away side effects.
 This includes panicking.